emmt/YakMessenger.jl/README.md

 ## Contents

+In the [`src`](./src) directory, there is a Julia implementation of the messaging system with methods for Julia clients.

+In the [`tcl`](./tcl) directory, there is a Tcl/Tk implementation of the messaging system and functions for Yorick clients.

 In the [`yorick`](./yorick) directory, there is a Yorick implementation of the messaging system, with a simple Yorick command server and functions for Yorick clients.

-In the [`src`](./src) directory, there is a Julia implementation of the messaging system with methods for Julia clients.

 ## Julia usage for clients